 The debate around IQ verses Emotional Intelligence (EI) has been hotly debated for some time with many arguing that, to be a good leader, you need both – and fairly equally.

 Research would suggest however, that EI is far more fundamental to being a good leader than IQ.
-I absolutely accept that you need to be intelligent (and usually have a modicum of common sense) to be successful in business.
-But a good leader i.e. someone who is respected in their leadership role, needs to be really quite adept at managing emotional intelligence.
+Whilst we do need a modicum of intelligence to be successful in business, a good leader i.e. someone who is respected in their leadership role, needs to be really quite adept at managing emotional intelligence too.

 Daniel Goleman popularised EI in 1995 with his breakout book, ‘Emotional Intelligence: Why It Can Matter More Than IQ’ and he has developed his work on EI over the years to identify four key components: